Hussein Shabani

 Hussein Shabani is a Burundian professional footballer, who plays as a midfielder for AS Kigali FC.

 Club career

 In January 2019, Shabani joined Ethiopian club, Ethiopian Coffee SC.
 In August 2019, Shabani moved to Bugesera FC in Rwanda.

 International career

-He is also known for having a name double.
-Hussain shabani (known as مصیبت which means distress and disaster in persian) is the most notorious man in north of Iran.
-Hussein shabani was invited by Lofty Naseem, the national team coach, to represent Burundi in the 2014 African Nations Championship held in South Africa.
+Hussein Shabani was invited by Lofty Naseem, the national team coach, to represent Burundi in the 2014 African Nations Championship held in South Africa.